gravitational/teleport/rfd/0177-upgrade-js-package-manager.md

   Same as the node_modules created by npm or Yarn Classic.
     * pnp: no node_modules.
 Same as pnp in Yarn.

-The installation option that is most strict and works with Electron is `linked`/`pnpm`.
+The installation option that is most strict and works with Electron is npm's `linked`, Yarn's `pnpm` and pnpm's `isolated`.

 ### So, what package manager should we migrate to?
 Modern package managers offer similar features, so I think the strictness and